Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Public Long Document Datasets

-Applying NLP methods to large texts, and especially literature, is still a research area that largely remains unexplored.
-Compared to processing small texts such as quotes and tweets, the amount of data and research that has gone into it still remains fairly limited.
-However there has always been an interest in understanding and processing large texts.
-As early as 2007, with the release of the first version of the OntoNotes dataset\cite{ontonotes}, researchers accessed the ability to train models using data from some large texts.
-Many other general-use NLP datasets include large texts, such as the OPUS dataset that also allows for bilingual model training\cite{tiedemann}, which in turn makes tasks such as generating subtitles significantly easier.

-The earliest large-document dataset which contains only literature texts is the Columbia Quoted Speech Attribution corpus \cite{elson}.
-This dataset contains annotated English literature texts from the 19th and 20th centuries while putting emphasis into quoted speech, as it was made to solve problems such quotation extraction and speaker identification, however its data can still be utilised for other purposes, such as the ones described in this paper.

-Additionally, a really interesting modern dataset for literature texts is LitBank\cite{bamman}, a dataset of 100 English literature works that fully includes word annotations and co reference relations between words that belong in different groups.
-Models trained using this dataset seem to significantly outperform ones trained using older datasets such as OntoNotes, since this one is particularly focused on English Literature texts, compared to its more general counterparts.

-Another interesting dataset is the CSL\cite{li} dataset, developed in 2022 which includes a plethora of Chinese scientific literature books.
-Models similar to BERT that were trained on this dataset achieved really high accuracy in tasks such as Document Classification for a language as complicated as Mandarin which is even more impressive considering the train and test data are specifically scientific literature, which contains a larger variety of words compared to standard literature.
+Long text analysis is not a well-explored field, particularly for document-level analysis of book-length texts (e.g., literary fiction).
+As a result, compared to small text analysis, the amount of relevant public, annotated datasets remains fairly limited.
+Furthermore, there is a clear imbalance with regards to the different NLP tasks; document summarization datasets dominate the field, while long document datasets for SA are nearly non-existent.

-Concerning Document Summarization, the traditional dataset used was the CNN/DailyMail dataset \cite{nallapati2}, featuring over 330k articles and their respective highlights, as written by journalists at CNN and the Daily Mail.
-Each article has a mean $781$ input tokens, and $56$ summary (target) tokens.
-While the dataset is certainly large, and shipped with developed and convenient APIs \cite{tf_cnn_dailymail, kaggle_cnn_dailymail, hugging_face_cnn_dailymail} because of its age and prominence, the individual articles may not be long enough for models specializing in long Document Summarization.
-This has not stopped it from being featured as a benchmark for long-document models to also demonstrate their efficiency in short-to-medium length documents however\cite{big_bird} .
+Traditionally, concerning document summarization, the most commonly used dataset is \textbf{CNN/DailyMail} \cite{nallapati2}, featuring over 330k articles and their respective highlights, as written by journalists at CNN and the Daily Mail.
+On average, each article has $781$ input tokens and $56$ summary (target) tokens.
+While the dataset is certainly large and ships with convenient APIs \cite{tf_cnn_dailymail, kaggle_cnn_dailymail, hugging_face_cnn_dailymail}, its individual articles are not be long enough for modern long document summarization.
+This has not prevented its continuing use as a benchmark, for measuring the efficiency of contemporary summarizers in short-to-medium length documents \cite{big_bird}.